tianhai82/svetamat-template/README.md

-# svelte-tailwindcss-template
+# svetamat-template

-This is a fork of Svelte's project template to enable usage of Material UI components built on Tailwindcss.
-Refer to https://github.com/sveltejs/template for more info.
+This is a fork of Svelte's project template to enable usage of [**Svetamat** - A set of Material UI widgets built on Tailwindcss](https://github.com/tianhai82/svetamat).

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):